 Members have the right to refer their complaint to The Pensions Ombudsman free of charge.
-With effect from 1 April 2018 The Pensions Ombudsman deals with complaints and disputes which concern the administration and/or management of occupational and personal pension schemes.
+The Pensions Ombudsman deals with complaints and disputes which concern the administration and/or management of occupational and personal pension schemes.

 Contact with The Pensions Ombudsman about a complaint needs to be made within three years of when the event(s) the member is complaining about happened - or, if later, within three years of when they first knew about it (or ought to have known about it).
 There is discretion for those time limits to be extended.